PI4IOE5V I/O Expander

 Public Functions

-inline explicit Pi4ioe5v(const Config &cfg)
+inline explicit Pi4ioe5v(const Config &config)

 Parameters: